opensupporter/osdi-docs/people.md

 ### Parameters
 The Person Signup Helper takes the following parameters in its body
 * Inlined Person - Any fields in a person resource are valid in the input representation
-* osdi:add_tags - a collection of tag names
+* add_tags - a collection of tag names
-* osdi:add_lists - an array of list names
+* add_lists - an array of list names

 ### Example